nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 ## Plugins
+GPT4All Chat Plugins allow you to expand the capabilities of Local LLMs.
+All plugins are compatible with the chat clients server mode.

 ### LocalDocs Plugin (Chat With Your Data)
 LocalDocs is a GPT4All plugin that allows you to chat with your local files and data.